FAQ - Braxia Health

 Treatments at Braxia Health

-Ketamine is delivered through intravenous infusion or sublingual lozenge.
+Depending on the molecule, the therapy is delivered through intravenous infusion or sublingual lozenge.

-How many treatments of ketamine will I require?
+How many treatments will I require?

 How many infusions do I need?